 Messenger RNA technology is potentially a much faster route to producing vaccines in the future than current methods, which often rely on growing viruses in big vats or in chicken eggs as the first step.
 The new technology has challenges, though.
 The formulations are inherently unstable to varying degrees, necessitating special handling particular to each manufacturer’s product.

 Pfizer designed temperature-controlled thermal containers to ensure the vaccine stays frozen between -60 and -90 degrees Celsius during shipping.
 Each shipment is equipped with GPS-enabled thermal sensors the company can monitor for signs of trouble.
-On top of that, mRNA vaccines require two doses three to four weeks apart for full protection.
+On top of that, the Pfizer-BioNTech and Moderna vaccines require two doses, three and four weeks apart respectively, for full protection.
 The vaccines can cause mild side effects in some people, such as fatigue or low fever.
 Lastly, no one is sure how long the protection lasts.

 Pfizer and BioNTech won’t reach 100 million doses by year’s end, but Mensah is unfazed.